 - On day 1, the cold pressed juice was literally 3-5x higher in every nutrient category

 - The same juice tested on day 4 after being juiced, still maintained the 3-5x higher level of nutrition, whereas the juice from a traditional juicer quickly lost is potency after the first day of being juiced.

 This would explain why when you juice with a traditional juicer, you are supposed to drink it right away.
-You are essentially dealing with nutrient that have already been damaged and degraded and are on the way out.
+You are essentially dealing with nutrients that have already been damaged and degraded and are on the way out.

 This is also why cold pressed juice is often referred to as “live juice.”
 Because the nutrients are not damaged, there are actual live enzymes present in cold pressed juice.
 It is this “life force” in cold pressed juice that gives it its magic!
 It is what separates cold pressed juice from everything else that is available to us!
 It is why cold pressed juice is known for its powerful and miraculous healing powers.

 Now, the important thing is, are all cold pressed juices created equally?
 The answer to that is absolutely not!
 Has the juice been pasteurized?
 Is it overly loaded with sugary fruits?
 There are so many questions to ask.
 Stay tuned, that will be the topic of our next blog! ☺